When you are ready...

 We have a written Health and Safety policy and program available upon request.

-What type of training do your inspectors have and how much experience do they have?
+What type of training and how much experience do your inspectors have?

 Our inspectors go through installation, service and maintenance positions prior to becoming an inspector so they are armed with the knowledge to make recommendations and diagnose any hazards, tapping into past field experiences, services and repairs to ensure the proper experience to identify problems or concerns.
-Our team collectively has over 100 years combines experience installing, servicing, repairing and inspecting the equipment we review daily.
+Our team has over 100 years of combined experience installing, servicing, repairing and inspecting the equipment we review daily.